 - Psychology with Cognitive Science Specialization

-What is the average class size?
 It varies.
-The required first semester Design of User Interfaces class (CS/PSYC 6750) is 40-50 people.
-Many classes that you will take in your second year will have 20 to 30 students.
+The required first semester HCI class is typically 50-60 people.
+Many classes that you will take in your second year will have 20 to 30 students; some more.

-Can I take some Management Technology courses as part of my HCI degree program?
 Yes.
-The courses that can be taken as elective courses are: MGT 6056-Electronic Commerce, MGT 6326-Collaborative Product Development, MGT/ISyE -6772 Managing Resources of the Technological Firm MGT 8803-Software Project Management.
+The courses that can be taken as elective courses are: MGT 6056-Electronic Commerce, MGT 6326-Collaborative Product Development, MGT/ISyE-6772 Managing Resources of the Technological Firm, and MGT 8803-Software Project Management.
 If you complete all four of these courses, you can earn the Management of Technology Certificate from the College of Management.
 (If some courses are not offered when needed, speak with your school's coordinator to find suitable alternatives.)

 Factoring in Jobs and Work

-What do alumni of the MS program in Human-Computer Interaction go on to do?
-Most of our graduates go to work in industry—some in research labs, more in development.
+Most of our graduates go to work in industry; some in research labs, more in development.
 A few go on to earn their PhD, often at GT.
-Our students take HCI positions with companies, government organizations and universities such as Centers for Disease Control, Apple, AT&T, Amazon, Google, VMWare, Humana, IBM, Intel, Research in Motion, Nokia, NVIDIA, Phillips Design Center, CNN, Yahoo, IDEO, Nielsen Norman Group, Schematic, Sapient, Digitas, Razorfish Health, Roundarch Isobar, Macquarium, User Insight, Northrop Grumman, Turner Broadcasting, Openstudy, Manhattan Associates, Southern Co., Moxie Interactive, These jobs are often result from the summer internship.
+Our students take HCI positions with companies, government organizations and universities such as Centers for Disease Control, Apple, AT&T, Amazon, Google, VMWare, Humana, IBM, Intel, Research in Motion, Nokia, NVIDIA, Phillips Design Center, CNN, Yahoo, IDEO, Nielsen Norman Group, Schematic, Sapient, Digitas, Razorfish Health, Roundarch Isobar, Macquarium, User Insight, Northrop Grumman, Turner Broadcasting, Openstudy, Manhattan Associates, Southern Co., and Moxie Interactive.
+These jobs often result from their summer internship.
 Some students pursue Ph.D. degrees in Computer Science, Digital Media, or Human-Centered Computing at Georgia Tech or other schools including CMU, UC Irvine, Colorado, MIT, Simon Fraser, Central Florida, and Illinois.
+To learn more about where our graduates go, see our annual graduate placement report.

-Who or what are career development resources?
-The one-credit professional practice seminar includes discussions on resume and portfolio preparation and job-hunting.
+The one-credit professional practice seminar includes discussions on resume and portfolio preparation, and job hunting.
 A favorite of current students is the panel discussion by HCI practitioners “What I know now that I wish I had known when I took my first job.”

-How can we network with other students?
-Join the Facebook group MS HCI @ GT: Students Past, Present & Future, study in the HCI Lounge and around TSRB, or take a project studio course.
+Join the Facebook group MS HCI @ GT: Students Past, Present, and Future, study in the HCI Lounge and around TSRB, or take a project studio course.
 Current students are quite friendly and willing to offer advice via the Facebook group.